x00tex/hackTheBox/Boxes/linux/Retired/feline/README.md

   * It will first check if it has that session in memory.
   * It does not.
 But the currently running Manager is a `PersistentManager`, so it will also check if it has the session on **disk**.
   * It will check at location directory + sessionid + ".session", which evaluates to `./session/../../../../../../opt/samples/uploads/anything.session`
-    * And here we need create create a malicious Java Runtime Environment serialized Object and upload as `.session` extention to exploit unsafe Java object deserialization vulnerability because when requesting it from `JSESSIONID` as cookie, `PersistentManager` check for session cookie in the disk and cookies are store with `.session` extention.
+    * And here we need create create a malicious Java Runtime Environment serialized Object and upload as `.session` extension to exploit unsafe Java object de-serialization vulnerability because when requesting it from `JSESSIONID` as cookie, `PersistentManager` check for session cookie in the disk and cookies are store with `.session` extension.

   * If the file exists, it will deserialize it and parse the session information from it